JPresting/2---Self-Hosted-Infrastructure/googlecloud-n8n-selfhost/README.md

       -v /home/your-google-account/.n8n:/home/node/.n8n \
       n8nio/n8n
     ```
 It now downloads the latest **n8n** image.
-Since this is the first installation, it obviously can’t find **n8n:latest** in your directory, so that’s not a problem.
+Since this is the first installation, it obviously can't find **n8n:latest** in your directory, so that's not a problem.
 ![image](https://github.com/user-attachments/assets/dd85386c-8807-43af-b25a-77ab298a659e)

 ## Step 3.3: Installing Nginx

 We need **Nginx** as a **reverse proxy** to route traffic to n8n, handle **SSL encryption**, and allow access via a custom domain.
 Without it, n8n would only be reachable through its internal port (5678), which is not ideal for public access.
-An alternative is using a **Google Cloud Load Balancer**, but it’s more complex and can incur additional costs.
+An alternative is using a **Google Cloud Load Balancer**, but it's more complex and can incur additional costs.
 Nginx is lightweight, free, and gives full control over traffic and security.
 It simplifies setup while ensuring a secure and accessible deployment.

 1. **Install Nginx:**
     ```bash